pacs-course/pacs-examples/Examples/src/Polynomials/README.md

 	- I have used references to access Polynomial members directly, in particular the coefficients;
 	- I have used **function template overloading** to treat the case of division by a constant polinomial.
 Whay it was necessary? becouse I have used `unsigned int` as template parameter

+* I have implemented a whole set of operators, so that this polynomial class obays the standard rules of polynomial algebra.
+You can add and multiply polynomials, multiply with a scalar and also elevate the polynomial to an integer power.

 * I have also implemented a class template for computing monomials value at compile time.